lazuto123/lazuto123/README.md

 # 💫 About Me:
-🎓 Mathematics graduate from Institut Teknologi Bandung<br><br>📊 Data Scientist & Analyst with experience in finance, non-profit, and research projects<br><br>🤖 Worked on clustering, predictive modeling, and dashboards for real-world applications<br><br>🔐 Currently exploring DevSecOps & Cybersecurity
+🎓 Mathematics graduate from Institut Teknologi Bandung<br><br>📊 Data Scientist & Analyst with experience in finance, non-profit, and research projects<br><br>🤖 Worked on clustering, predictive modeling, and dashboards for real-world applications<br><br>🔐 Currently studying DevSecOps & Cybersecurity

 ## 🌐 Socials: